 Sometimes, books will talk about an experiment scientists did back in the 1953.
 They say it proved you can get the building blocks for life when things are just right.

-Well, that’s not really true.
-To get the results they were hoping for, the scientists in the Miller-Urey experiment carefully controlled everything:
+That’s not really true.
+To get the results they were hoping for, the scientists Stanley Miller and Harold Urey carefully controlled everything:

 - The amount of light was kept low